fbpixelVBAC Guide by Dr Ryan Lee: What It is, Benefits & Risks | Thomson Medical

 • Lower segment C-section

-• Refers to a horizontal incision on the lower part of the womb.
-This type of cut has a lower risk of uterine rupture, and mothers with this type of incision may participate in VBAC.
+• This refers to a horizontal incision on the lower part of the womb.
+This type of cut had a lower risk of uterine rupture, and mothers with this type of incision may participate in VBAC.

 blog-image_o&g_vaginal-birth-after-caesarean-section-vbac.png